 In April 2021, the board of directors approved the creation of the 2021 Equity Incentive Plan (the "Plan").
 The Plan became effective as of the completion of the corporate conversion.
 The Plan originally reserved an aggregate of 2,000,000 shares of common stock, subject to annual adjustments as provided in the Plan, which was 465,432 shares for the year ended December 31, 2023.
 The Plan currently has 485,868 shares available for issuance as of December 31, 2023.
-The purpose of the Plan is to attract, retain and incentivize directors, officers, employees, and consultants.
+The plan currently has 485,868 shares available for issuance as of December 31, 2023.
+The plan is to attract, retain and incentivize directors, officers, employees, and consultants.